diazonic/yolo-v3/README.md

 ### Prerequisites
 This project is written in Python 3.7 using Tensorflow 2.0 (deep learning), NumPy (numerical computing), Pillow (image processing), OpenCV (computer vision) and seaborn (visualization) packages.
+You can install all the libraries seperately or clone the git folder and use the following command.

 ```
 pip install -r requirements.txt